The Process of Military Recruitment

 Her brother, Alfred, served in the war.
 She describes in detail journeys she used to make to Sleaford by bike to collect letters from him.
 Eventually, letters stopped coming from him.
 He died on 31 July 1917 aged just 21.
 He was a private in the Lincolnshire Regiment and he is remembered at the Ypres (Menin Gate) Memorial in Belgium.

 I got some details of the experiences of the Newcombe family of the first world war from Helen Jay.
 William Newcombe served as a Bombardier in the Royal Field Artillery.
 His service number was 82032.
 He died on 9 October 1916 and he is buried/remembered at St Sever Cemetery, Rouen B 16 61.
-The memorial at Trinity Methodist Church also includes his name.
+The memorial at Trinity Methodist Church, see Chapter 8, also includes his name.
 William’s older brother Phil also served in the first world war.
 His service number was 61099 and he reached the rank of Corporal in the West Yorkshire Regiment.
+Albert, Frank and Phil Newcombe all received temporary exemptions to military service from Kirkby Tribunal.